Mark Higgie

 Mark William Christopher Higgie (born 26 July 1957) is a former Australian diplomat, political advisor, and intelligence analyst.
 Higgie is now a regular columnist on European affairs, mainly in the Australian edition of The Spectator.
 He was the Australian Ambassador to the European Union and NATO, Belgium, and Luxembourg between 2014 and 2017.
 He previously served as international advisor to the Hon Tony Abbott MP, both when Abbott was Leader of the Opposition (2010–2013) and when he was Prime Minister (2013–2014).

 Background and career

-Higgie graduated from the Australian National University in 1981 with a BA (Hons) in Russian and Political Science; and in 1987 was awarded a PhD from the same institution for a thesis on nationality policy in the Soviet Union, East Germany and Yugoslavia.
+Higgie graduated from the Australian National University in 1981 with a BA (Hons) in Russian and Political Science; and in 1987 was awarded a PhD from the same institution for a thesis on Soviet and East European politics.
 While doing research for his PhD in 1982, he undertook an internship at Radio Free Europe/Radio Liberty at its then Munich headquarters.

-Higgie joined the Department of Foreign Affairs in 1984; and served as First Secretary later Counsellor Vienna (1992–95) and Third later Second Secretary Belgrade (1985–87).

-In 1988–89 Higgie served as policy advisor to shadow foreign minister, John Spender QC.
+Higgie joined the Department of Foreign Affairs and initially served in Belgrade (1985-87) and Vienna (1992-95).
+In 1988–89 he also served as policy advisor to shadow foreign minister, John Spender QC.